autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 Whilst stake is unbonding the protocol tracks the relative ownership of stake in the delegated and self-bonded unbonding pools via a "share" mechanism so that the PAS slashing priority may be correctly applied to the unbonding stake and the correct amount of delegated or self-bonded stake be released at the end of the unbonding period.

 {{< alert title="Info" >}}
-Metadata providing the total amount of shares and unbonding stake is returned as part of the response when querying for a validator.
+Metadata stating the unbonding pools and tracking "shares" amounts are returned as part of the response when querying for a validator.
 See the [`getValidator()`](/reference/api/aut/#getvalidator) response object which contains fields for:

 - Delegated stake unbonding pool: `unbondingStake` and `unbondingShares`
 - Self-bonded unbonding pool: `selfUnbondingStake` and `selfUnbondingShares`.

-The shares and unbonding stake amounts for each unbonding request are stored in the `UnbondingRequest` object.
-See the `NewUnbondingRequest` event emitted by the [`unbond()`](/reference/api/aut/#unbond) for the object fields.
 {{< /alert >}}

 ### Bonding